shivamsde/Predictive-Property-Pricing-and-Recommendations/README.md

 ## 📌 Overview

 A comprehensive end-to-end machine learning project that delivers accurate property price predictions and intelligent recommendations, combining predictive modeling with user-centric property matching.
-Designed to support real-world decision-making for buyers, sellers, and real estate platforms.
+Designed to support real-world decision-making for home seekers and platform users.

 ---